 int[] Student_Marks = new int[3];

-In this approach, We initialize the array at the declaration time only
+In this approach, We initialize the Java array at the declaration time only.

 int[] anIntegerArray = {15, 25, 35, 45, 55}

-Here, We did not mention the array size.
-However, the Jcompiler is intelligent enough to determine the array size by checking the number of elements.
+Here, We did not mention the size.
+However, the Javac is intelligent enough to determine the size by checking the number of elements.

 Third Approach

-Although this approach works without any error, this is not the preferred way to initialize a java array
+Although this approach works without any error, this is not the preferred way to initialize in Java Programming.

 int Employees[ ] = {1, 2, 3, 4, 5}

-The above 3 methods are good to store a small number of items into an array.
-What if we want to store 50, 100, or more values.
-It will be a torture to add all of them using any of the approaches mentioned above.
-To resolve this, we can use the loop concept to store data into a java array here:
+The above 3 methods are good for storing a small number of items in an array.
+What if we want to store 50, 100, or more values?
+It will be torture to add all of them using any of the above-mentioned approaches.
+To resolve this, we can use the loop concept to store data:

-TIP: In order to store the elements in an array, We can use For loop, While Loop and Do While Loop
+TIP: To store the elements, We can use For loop, While Loop, and Do While Loop

-Fifth Approach of creating an array in Java
+Fifth Approach to create an array in Java

 int[] anIntegerArray = new int[5];